- General Information

-All “U Uni” undergraduate courses are defined as liberal arts and sciences courses for purposes of degree requirements for the B.A. and B.S. degrees.
-“U Unl” courses are not liberal arts and sciences courses.
+All "U Uni" undergraduate courses except U Uni 100 are defined as liberal arts and sciences courses for purposes of degree requirements for the B.A. and B.S. degrees.
+"U Unl" courses are not liberal arts and sciences courses.

-The University offers several undergraduate courses designed to facilitate serious independent study and research as well as internship opportunities which cannot be undertaken through regular course work or through existing offerings of the colleges and schools.
+The University offers several undergraduate courses designed to facilitate serious independent study and research as well as internship opportunities that cannot be undertaken through regular course work or through existing offerings of the colleges and schools.
 Students interested in the courses described in this section may obtain further information and application forms from the Advisement Services Center/ Undergraduate Studies (ASC/US), LI 36 or from the Office of the Dean of Undergraduate Studies, LC 30.

 Credits earned through these courses are generally applied to the degree as liberal arts and sciences elective credits.
 However, when appropriate, such credits may be applied as major credits or minor credits as determined by the student's respective major or minor departments.
 Students are advised to check with the department for particular policies or prerequisites regarding the approval of major or minor credit.

 Internships involving off-campus participation in the work of an agency, institution, or corporate body other than the University, with collateral academic study.
-Contingent on the approval of a University at Albany full-time faculty member willing to supervise the study and evaluate on-site reports of the student’s progress.
-U Uni 390 internships are usually taken for 1–9 credits.
+Contingent on the approval of a University at Albany full-time faculty member willing to supervise the study and evaluate on-site reports of the student's progress.
+U Uni 390 internships are usually taken for 1-9 credits.
 Under extraordinary circumstances, a student may petition the committee for a maximum of 15 credits.
-Open only to juniors and seniors with a minimum overall grade point average of 2.5.
+Internships are open only to qualified juniors and seniors who have an overall grade point average of 2.50 or higher.
 May be repeated, but each registration must be for an approved project.
 Prerequisite(s): approval of the Interdisciplinary Studies Committee.
 Application deadlines: May 1st for summer and fall; December 1st for spring.
 S/U graded.

 U Uni 391 Senate Session Assistants Program (15)

 A full-time internship program in the New York State Senate.
-Session assistants work as staff members in senators’ offices for a minimum of 30 hours per week and complete a required academic component including seminars, readings, short papers, book reports, and term paper.
+Session assistants work as staff members in senators' offices for a minimum of 30 hours per week and complete a required academic component including seminars, readings, short papers, book reports, and term paper.
 Offered spring semester only.
-Open to qualified juniors and seniors who have an overall grade point average of 2.50 or higher through a competitive selection process.
+Internships are open only to qualified juniors and seniors who have an overall grade point average of 2.50 or higher through a competitive selection process.
 Application deadline in early fall through the campus liaison officer.
 Prerequisite(s): selection process, permission of campus liaison officer.
 S/U graded.

 U Uni 392 Assembly Session Intern Program (15)

 A full-time internship program in the New York State Assembly.
 Interns are assigned to work with members of the Assembly or its committees and research staff for a minimum of 30 hours per week and complete a required academic component including seminars, readings, short papers, mini courses, and term paper.
 Offered spring semester only.
-Open to qualified juniors and seniors who have an overall grade point average of 2.50 or higher through a competitive selection process.
+Internships are open only to qualified juniors and seniors who have an overall grade point average of 2.50 or higher through a competitive selection process.
 Application deadline in early fall through the campus liaison officer.
 Prerequisite(s): selection process, permission of campus liaison officer.
 S/U graded.

 U Uni 393 Washington Center Internship (15)

 A full-time internship program arranged through the Washington Center.
 Students are placed in internships in which they work four-and-one-half days a week and participate in a once-a-week seminar.
 Placements are in a wide variety of Washington, D.C. agencies.
 Specific information is available in ASC/US Internships are open only to qualified juniors and seniors who have an overall grade point average of 2.50 or higher.
 Additional prerequisite(s): formal application and acceptance by the Washington Center.
 Application deadlines: April 15 for fall semesters; October 15 for spring semesters.
 Additional fee required.
 S/U graded.